belgort-clark/ctec-121-problem-set-13/problem04/problem-set-13-problem-4.md

 - units in inventory
 - price

+Please read all of the instructions to the very end.

 Once you have written the class, write a program that creates three **RetailItem** objects and stores the following data in them:

 ```text